A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: searching for (quasi-)periodic signals in burst time series data

-In the FFT analysis, after excluding radio frequency interference (RFI), characterized by signals at DM = 0 or their narrowband nature, no periodic signal candidates were found.
-Nonetheless, several QPOs were detected.
-Figure \ref{fig:QPO_cand_fit_first} shows an example of these QPOs (No. 1 in Table \ref{tab:QPO_pars}).
-Figure \ref{fig:QPO_cand_fit_first}A1 presents the periodogram of the time series before de-dispersion, showing no obvious QPO features.
-Figure \ref{fig:QPO_cand_fit_first}A2 shows the periodogram of the de-dispersed time series with a DM of 528.5 $\rm pc/cm^3$, revealing two peaks near 260 Hz and 500 Hz.
-The intensity of the QPOs as a function of different DMs is shown in Figure \ref{fig:QPO_cand_fit_first}A3, where the maximum intensity occurs at DM = 528.5 $\rm pc/cm^3$.
-The periodograms were fitted using three Gaussian models (one for the low-frequency component and two for the QPOs) plus a constant model for white noise, as shown in Figure \ref{fig:QPO_cand_fit_first}A2.
-Figure \ref{fig:QPO_cand_fit_first}B1 displays the frequency-time dynamic spectrum of the burst time series, with red lines indicating frequency channels affected by RFI that were excluded.
-The burst time series was then fitted using four asymmetric Gaussian models and a constant model, as shown in Figure \ref{fig:QPO_cand_fit_first}B2.
-The residuals of the fit are shown in Figure \ref{fig:QPO_cand_fit_first}B3, which reveal no significant residual oscillations, further confirming that the QPOs originate from the pulse profile and not from residual noise.
-To assess the statistical significance of the QPOs, we applied the Bayesian method described in Section \ref{sec:TS_method} and Appendix \ref{sec:appendix}.
+In the FFT analysis, after excluding radio frequency interference (RFI)—characterized by signals at DM = 0 or their narrowband nature—no periodic signal candidates were found.
+Nonetheless, two QPOs with significance greater than $3\sigma$ were detected.
+Figures \ref{fig:QPO1} and Figure \ref{fig:QPO2} display the two bursts containing QPOs.
+Each figure includes (a) the RFI-masked dynamic spectrum, (b) the dedispersed time series, (c) the periodogram with model fits under the null and alternative hypotheses, (d) residuals from the fits, (e) posterior distributions of model parameters from MCMC sampling, and (f) likelihood ratio test statistic distributions highlighting the observed values.
+In the periodograms, prominent excess power at specific frequencies indicates the presence of QPO components, with model residuals, MCMC posteriors, and likelihood ratio tests collectively confirming their statistical significance.
+To assess the statistical significance of the QPOs, we applied the Bayesian method described in Section \ref{sec:TS_method} and \ref{sec:appendix}.
 We performed hypothesis testing, where the null hypothesis $H_0$ assumed the periodogram could be fitted with one Gaussian model and one constant model, and the apparent QPOs were due to statistical fluctuations.
-The alternative hypothesis $H_1$ assumed that the statistical fluctuations under $H_0$ could not explain the apparent QPOs, requiring two additional Gaussian models for the QPOs.
-The likelihood ratio test (LRT) statistic yielded an observed value of $T_{\rm LRT}^{\rm obs} = 1160.58$.
-Using MCMC sampling, we generated $2 \times 10^6$ simulated periodograms to compute the simulated likelihood ratios, which were compared with the observed value.
-The comparison, shown in Figure \ref{fig:LRT_dis}, reveals that the observed likelihood ratio far exceeds the tail of the simulated distribution, yielding an upper limit for the $P$-value of $5 \times 10^{-7}$, corresponding to approximately 5.03 $\sigma$.
-It is important to note that this 5.03$\sigma$ represents a lower bound, since no simulated values exceed the observed value, indicating that the true significance could be even higher.
-This result strongly rejects the null hypothesis in favor of the alternative hypothesis, confirming the presence of significant QPOs.
-Table \ref{tab:QPO_pars} in Appendix \ref{appendix:QPO_fit} lists the fitting parameters of periodograms for all detected QPO which have significances exceeding the $3\sigma$ threshold.
-The computational cost of MCMC limited further refinement of significance estimates; nevertheless, the current results provide statistically sufficient evidence to reject the null hypothesis.
+The alternative hypothesis $H_1$ assumed that the statistical fluctuations under $H_0$ could not explain the apparent QPOs, requiring at least one additional Gaussian model for the QPOs.
+The LRT statistic yielded observed values of $T_{\rm LRT}^{\rm obs} = 34.2$ and $35.0$ for the two QPO events, respectively.
+Using MCMC sampling, we generated $1 \times 10^6$ simulated periodograms to compute the simulated likelihood ratios, which were compared with the observed value.
+As shown in Figure~\ref{fig:QPO1}f and Figure~\ref{fig:QPO2}f, the observed likelihood ratios for QPO1 and QPO2 lie in the tail of the simulated distributions under the null hypothesis, indicating that such values are unlikely to arise from statistical fluctuations alone.
+The corresponding $P$-values are $5.50 \times 10^{-4}$ and $1.53 \times 10^{-4}$, yielding detection significances of approximately $3.4\sigma$ and $3.7\sigma$, respectively.
+This result rejects the null hypothesis in favor of the alternative hypothesis, supporting the presence of significant QPOs.
+Table \ref{tab:QPO_pars} lists the fitting parameters of periodograms for the QPOs.